johan-steffens/goals-android/README.md

 # Goals Android app

 ## Introduction
-An Android app to track long term life aspects and to challenge those aspects.
+An Android app that allows you to keep track of life aspects that you want to work on, and create challenges against those aspects to develop them.

 ## Thank you to the creators of the following dependencies:
 - [Butter Knife](https://jakewharton.github.io/butterknife/)